MBJ Controller Portfolio

 - Brightness control

 - Flash & strobe mode

 - Modern, simple and versatile control via Modbus.
-With an SDK it is very easy to integrate a control into your own software.
+Phython scripts are available for easy integration into your own software.

 Plug 'n' Play